 In the past several months, much has been learned about the BFSU miscible flood project.
 Average daily oil production was constrained in 2022 and early 2023 due to the previously mentioned bottlenecks in the BFSU surface infrastructure.
 The Company's ability to optimize the field production rates and take advantage of the oil production response to the enriched gas injection is currently significantly impacted by the low pressure infrastructure at the well sites which include treaters, tanks and vapor recovery units and the local GGS constructed with HDPE pipes.
 The Company has implemented several measures to mitigate the circumstances and is currently observing increased production rates, however the overall operation continues to be unstable.
 Once stable, the Company will be in a better position to forecast its production going forward.
 Upgrades to the GGS are being installed in response to increases to flowing pressures and production of enriched gas volumes along with crude oil.
 Concurrently, the reservoir simulation model is evolving to better match well performance history and overall pool performance which is also expected to lead to better predictability.
-Until the infrastructure upgrade and debottlenecking is complete, there will continue to be take away constraints at certain wells.
+The reservoir model is being deployed to assess potential for rearranging injection patterns, converting wells from producing to injecting configurations and the utility of implementing a "Water Alternating Gas" ("WAG") strategy.
+All of these initiatives are intended to identify areas where improved sweep efficiency can be achieved.
+Once the first phase of the infrastructure upgrade and debottlenecking is complete in the third quarter of 2023, management anticipate to be positioned to increase enriched gas injection and manage the returning gas for recycle, thus lifting overall production from the BFSU.